 2. Limited understanding of AI capabilities

 The problem: Most teams jump into AI without a clear picture of what it can and can't do.
-They buy tools based on impressive demos, but once implemented, nobody knows how to use them other than the basics.
+They buy tools based on impressive demos, but once implemented, teams only use basic features.
 SDRs end up using maybe 10% of the functionality while leadership wonders why they're not seeing the promised ROI.

 According to our survey, 17% of teams admit they don't know what their AI tools are capable of doing.
 This knowledge gap starts at the top, as one of our respondents explained: